rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

 The client code is slightly more involved:

-  * (7) We establish a connection, channel and declare an exclusive 'callback' queue for replies.
+  * We establish a connection, channel and declare an exclusive `callback_queue` for replies.
-  * (16) We subscribe to the 'callback' queue, so that we can receive RPC responses.
+  * We subscribe to the `callback_queue`, so that we can receive RPC responses.
-  * (18) The 'on_response' callback executed on every response is doing a very simple job, for every response message it checks if the `correlation_id` is the one we're looking for.
+  * The `on_response` callback executed on every response is doing a very simple job, for every response message it checks if the `correlation_id` is the one we're looking for.
 If so, it saves the response in `self.response` and breaks the consuming loop.
-  * (23) Next, we define our main `call` method - it does the actual RPC request.
+  * Next, we define our main `call` method - it does the actual RPC request.
-  * (24) In this method, first we generate a unique `correlation_id` number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
+  * In `call` method, we generate a unique `correlation_id` number and save it - the `on_response` callback function will use this value to catch the appropriate response.
-  * (25) Next, we publish the request message, with two properties:
+  * Also in `call` method, we publish the request message, with two properties:
     `reply_to` and `correlation_id`.
-  * (32) At this point we can sit back and wait until the proper response arrives.
-  * (33) And finally we return the response back to the user.
+  * At the end we wait until the proper response arrives and return the response back to the user.

 Our RPC service is now ready.
 We can start the server: